This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 In short, the customer is teased for a few minutes before finally getting their order in hand.
 Due to the elasticity of the ice cream, the vendor is able to perform what can only be called acrobatic tricks with the dondurma and the cone.

 I learned quickly, that most things in Kuala Lumpur seemed to have been made better because of the people behind it.
 And the people come from all over the world – China, India, and the Middle East.
 There can be no visit to Kuala Lumpur, without embracing all the traditions of its immigrants who create the unique culture of the city.

-Arab Street, Kuala Lumpur
+3. Check Out Arab Street, Kuala Lumpur

-Large groups of people standing in the streets eating the most delectable pita sandwiches.
+Large groups of people stand in the streets eating the most delectable pita sandwiches.

 Big fans of Shawarma, we made notes to return on another night.
 We walked a few more blocks, toward what looked like a street draped in Christmas lights, and there it was, the famous Jalan Alor.